08 — What’s Next

 Current State

-Pokémon Ancient Ember is playable from Pallet Town to the Rift Zone.
+Pokémon Ancient Ember runs from Pallet Town to the Rift Zone.
 Every major system works:

 What Remains